-You can enrol on this course if you are aged 17 or over and a full level 2 or 4 x C grade or better at GCSE including C-A*/4-9 in English or maths or above.
-In addition, IELTS 5, ESOL skills for life level 1 or FCE would be accepted instead of GCSE in English as well as evidence of completion of compulsory secondary education from your country of origin.
+You can enrol on this course if you are aged 17 or over and a full level 2 or 4 x C grade or better at GCSE including A*- C/4-9 in English or maths or above.
+In addition, IELTS 5, ESOL skills for life level 1 or FCE would be accepted instead of GCSE in English as well as evidence of completion of compulsory secondary education from country of origin.
 Occasionally, exceptions are made.
 A satisfactory reference is also required.

-You are expected to attend all classes, be committed to your studies and complete assignments by deadline – a strong commitment is needed as the course is very intensive.
-Classes are mixed in terms of age, gender and ethnicity therefore learners are expected to behave in a mature and respectful manner.
+You are expected to attend all classes, be committed to your studies and complete your assignments by deadline – a strong commitment is needed as the course is very intensive.
+Classes are mixed in terms of age, gender and ethnicity, therefore learners are expected to behave in a mature and respectful manner.